Aharoni-Lab/cala/docs/misc/implementation_details.md

 * we only build cells when the residuals are higher than a threshold value: this prevents detection stage from trying to build useless cells from trace amounts of residual

+* the footprint and traces in detect steps are "normalized" to the actual movie pixel values. (max of the footprint = max of the video patch) this stems from an effort to be able to merge two parts of the same cell that are discovered during the same cycle.

+*

 * TODO: traces and sufficient stats should be updated after footprints are updated.